Numerically Investigating the Emergent Cyclic Inflation Scenario: Introduction

 \section{Introduction}

 The inflationary paradigm has been one of the cornerstones of success of the Standard cosmological model, for recent reviews see~\cite{infl-recent,infl-rev}.
 However, the inflationary paradigm is incomplete in more than one way: While the slowly varying scalar potential energy driven inflation have been the favorite model, there have been a plethora of other mechanisms that has been considered in the literature, here are but a few examples~\cite{Garriga,warm,padic,vector-infl,fading-gravity,fast-roll}.
 Even within the general class of scalar field driven slow-roll inflation, models abide in plenty~\cite{infl-recent}.
-While the current observational data has been able to eliminate some of them, it is fair to say that we still don't have any obvious winner among all the inflationary mechanisms/models.
-One can blame this lack of closure to our ignorance of the ``fundamental'' particle/string theory but the inflationary space-time itself is also ``geodesically incomplete''.
-Essentially, if one tries to track a particle trajectory into the past, the geodesic ends abruptly at a finite proper time; and this has been known since early days of inflationary cosmology~\footnote{For other well known conceptual issues related to inflation see~\cite{robert-criticism,neil-criticism}.
-For a more recent criticism of the slow roll inflationary model in light of the latest results on the Higgs field coming from CERN's Large Hadron Collider see~\cite{steinhardt-criticism}.}~\cite{Borde,Linde}.
+While the observational data has been narrowing down the list of viable inflationary models, and this situation should dramatically improve with more data on the gravity wave spectrum, it is fair to say that we still don't have any obvious winner among all the inflationary mechanisms/models.
+One can blame this lack of closure to our ignorance of the ``fundamental'' particle/string theory which makes a top-down approach to inflationary model building challenging, but the inflationary space-time itself is also ``geodesically incomplete''.
+Essentially, if one tries to track a particle trajectory into the past, the geodesic ends abruptly at a finite proper time; and this has been known since early days of inflationary cosmology~\footnote{For other well known conceptual issues related to inflation see~\cite{robert-criticism,neil-criticism}.}~\cite{Borde,Linde}.
 It is clear that there had to have been a ``pre-inflationary'' phase.

 Naively it may seem that since the inflationary regime is an ``attractor'', the pre-inflationary phase can simply be ignored without affecting any of the advantages of inflation.
 Indeed, if one takes the view that the pre-inflationary phase was a monotonic expansion culminating in the past (possibly) in a quantum space-time regime, which we are yet to understand fully, the arguments in favor of inflation seem robust.
 However, as argued in~\cite{essay}, if instead one believes that an ``effective space-time'' description remains valid even at the Planckian era, and that the quantum gravity/stringy corrections are able to resolve the Big Bang singularity via the ``Big Bounce''~\footnote{For quantum gravity/string theory inspired models which exhibit this property see for instance~\cite{loop,ashtekar,Shtanov,BMS,BGKM,Cai-bounce,Cai-saridakis}.} so that our phase of expansion is preceded by a phase of contraction, several advantages of the inflationary paradigm suddenly become questionable.
 For instance, if the Big Bounce is preceded by a long phase of contraction, the rapid growth of anisotropies as $a^{-6}$ makes it very hard to imagine how the universe could ever have reached an isotropic patch where inflation could become activated; typically long before an FLRW bounce can be reached the universe would become completely anisotropic entering into a chaotic Mixmaster phase~\cite{mixmaster,misner-thorne-wheeler}.